cpiker/condaCDF/README.md

 This is a low-level packagen on which more complicated items may be built.
 The only dependency other than the basic python interpreter is numpy >= 1.11.

 This project is a pathfinder.
-The author hopes that the SpacePy or Goddard group will take over maintenance in time.
+The author hopes that another group will take over maintenance in time.

 ## Anaconda Package
 [![Anaconda Package](https://anaconda.org/dasdevelopers/pycdf/badges/version.svg)](https://anaconda.org/DasDevelopers/pycdf)

-*As of today, only the Linux package has been build, MacOS and Windows packages will follow soon.*
+*As of today, only the Linux package has been built, MacOS and Windows packages will follow soon.*

 Pre-built versiions of pycdf are available from Anaconda.
 To install the conda